umguec/Decoding-brain-representations/README.md

 The papers can be found in the ./papers folder.
 You can refer to them for more details on the dataset and the method.

-The dataset contains fMRI data acquired from the early visual cortex of one subject while the subject was presented with grayscale images of handwritten sixes and nines.
+The dataset contains fMRI data acquired from the early visual cortex of one subject as the subject was presented with 100 grayscale images of handwritten sixes and nines (50 sixes and 50 nines).
+The fMRI data has been realigned and slice time corrected.
+Furthermore, stimulus specific response amplitudes have been estimated with a general linear model.

 Let's first familiarize ourselves with the dataset.
 It containes a number of variables:

 X -> This is a 100 x 784 matrix.
-The *i*th row contains the pixel values of the stimulus that was presented in the ith trial of the experiment.
+The *i*th row contains the pixel values of the stimulus that was presented in the *i*th trial of the experiment.
 Note that the stimuli are 28 pixel x 28 pixel images, which were reshaped to 1 x 784 vectors.

 Y -> This is a 100 x 3092 matrix.
-The *i*th row contains the voxel values of the responses that were measured in the ith trial of the experiment.
+The *i*th row contains the voxel values of the responses that were measured in the *i*th trial of the experiment.

 and